Ouranosinc/scen_workflow_afr/README.md

   tgg, tng, tnx, txdaysabove, txx, tropicalnights, wsdi, rx1day, rx5day, cdd, cwd, drydays, prcptot, r10mm, r20mm, rainstart, rainend, raindur, rnnmm, sdii, wetdays, wgdaysabove, dc;
 - added an option to export in georeferenced maps (GeoTIFF files).

+### Upcoming version

+The following features are being implemented:
+- fixed colour scale in maps (based on map content rather than statistics);
+- created several climate indices: txg and tngmonthsbelow.

 ## Contributing
 This is a private development that is being used in production by climate services specialists.
 If you're interested in participating to the development, want to suggest features or report bugs, please leave us a message on the [issue tracker](https://github.com/Ouranosinc/scen_workflow_afr/issues).